 WhatsApp users on iOS and Android now have access to the new "Expiring Messages" feature.
 The feature is expected to be available worldwide by the end of the month.

-Users can from now on the feature Activate “Expiring Messages” in WhatsApp individual chats so that your sent messages are automatically deleted after around seven days.
-The function is also available in groups, but it can only be activated or deactivated by administrators.
-According to the company, the function could be revised in the future and expanded with different time limits. explained a Facebook spokesperson told TechCrunch:
+Users can from now on the feature Enable "Expiring Messages" in WhatsApp individual chats so that your sent messages are automatically deleted after about seven days.
+The feature is also available in groups, but it can only be enabled or disabled by administrators.
+According to the company, the feature could be revised in the future and expanded with different time limits. explained a Facebook spokesperson told TechCrunch:

 WhatsApp: “Implementation of the feature has been delayed”